Nonprofit Security Grant Program (NSGP)

 Eligible nonprofit applicants will complete and submit the FY 2025 NSGP application to MT DES through the AmpliFund grant management system.
 The application can be accessed here:

-- Vulnerability assessment specific to the location/facility being applied for.
+2. Vulnerability Assessment specific to the location/facility being applied for.

-- Investment Justification (IJ) which includes sections on the nonprofit organization’s risks, vulnerabilities, and the proposed projects that are intended to address or mitigate the identified risks and vulnerabilities.
+The template asks nonprofits to describe the organization, the risks/threats to the organization, and the proposed projects/activities to mitigate security deficiencies (as identified in the Vulnerability Assessment) utilizing NSGP funding.
 Proposed projects must be for the locations that the nonprofit occupies at the time of application.

 Sub-applicants with multiple sites may apply for up to $200,000 per site, for no more than three sites, for a maximum of $600,000 per applicant.
 Each unique site must have its own Investment Justification (IJ), vulnerability/risk assessment, and application submitted within AmpliFund.